vpatkov/esr-meter/README.md

 During normal operation the meter continuously shows the measured resistance (ESR) in ohms, or `-OL-` if it's more than 99.99 ohms.

-To compensate leads resistance (set zero), short the leads and long press the button (> 0.5 seconds).
-You can't compensate more than 2 ohms (locked by software to keep acceptable accuracy) — find a better leads or connect capacitors directly to the binding post.
-If the meter fails to compensate, it shows `SHIt` (stands for "your leads are shit").
+To compensate test leads resistance (set zero), short the leads and long press the button (> 0.5 seconds).
+You can't compensate more than 2 ohms — find a better leads or connect the capacitor under test directly to the binding post.

-To charge the meter use any USB charger capable to source 300 mA.
+If the meter refuse to compensate, it shows `SHIt` (stands for "your leads are shit").

 ## How it works